Skip to content

 Terminal window

-npx colony init -r your-org/your-repo
+colony init -r your-org/your-repo

 Expected output: